Staying safe in flu season

 Flu remains a major health threat across most of Europe, Asia, and North America.

 H3N2 is the virus making most people sick, and it was also the dominant strain in the Australian season and the reason why many people refer to it as the Australian flu.
-Though the strain did not originate in Australia (one study suggests that it emerged near Hong Kong), it quickly became dominant during the Australian flu season of 2017 and had gone on to dominate the world infections.
+Though the strain did not originate in Australia (one study suggests that it emerged near Hong Kong), it quickly became dominant during the Australian flu season of 2017 and had gone on to dominate global infections.

 H3N2 can be especially deadly among vulnerable groups like the elderly and children.
 Public Health England (PHE) said it hoped the fact that 1.5 million more people had the flu jab this winter compared with 2016-2017 would help limit the spread of infection.